BenJamesFleming/brainfuck-javascript/README.md

 # brainfuck-javascript
-A BrainFuck Interputer Developed In Javascript
+A BrainFuck Interpreter Developed In Javascript

 **Work In Progress**